filtho/ContrastiveLosses/README.md

 ### Computational Environment
 This has been developed and tested only for Linux, not guaranteed to work for Windows.
 #### Singularity:
+Singularity/Apptainer is the recommeded option to get the computational environment set up correctly.
 The required packages are all included in the Apptainer definition file `image.def`.

 Build the Apptainer image: